sturdy-barnacle/wp-simply-show-last-edit-date/sturdy-barnacle-last-edit/readme.txt

 Features:

 - Display the last updated information for posts and pages.
-- Customizable position of last edit info within the content.
+- Customizable position of last edit info within the content (before or after).
 - Option to globally disable last edit info for all posts and/or pages.
+- Individual control per post/page to override global settings.
+- Proper timezone support based on your WordPress settings.

 == Installation ==